Helping HR Navigate Digital Change and Transformation

 How to Ensure Digital Change & Transformation Success

 The good news - every reason why digital transformations fail are within the control of every organization.
-These digital failure points are about the organization and not third parties like software vendors of system integrators (as much as organizations would prefer to think).
+These digital failure points are about the organization and not third parties like software vendors or system integrators (as much as they might prefer to think).
 When we cluster the failure points, four key themes emerge: strategy and governance, people and culture, process and design, and technology and data.
 Let’s take a look at each theme and how leading digital HR organizations are overcoming the failure points.

 1. Strategy & Governance